asteroidai/blog/posts/agents.md

 ---

 # You Also Need Supervision
 LLM-backed systems represent an entirely new category of software.
-Giving runtime decision making authority to AI agents that can behave competently in the face of uncertainty is a powerful paradigm shift that we are only just beginning to tap into, but it also brings with it a list of unsolved problems:
+We can now hand off some runtime decision making authority to AI agents that can behave competently in the face of uncertainty.
+This is a powerful paradigm shift, but it also brings with it a list of unsolved problems:

 - What sort of decisions should your software make on your behalf?
 - How should human operators supervise agents in a scalable way?